 Generally, to qualify for consideration, individuals shall be at least 18 years of age and have either:

 - their principal place of business; or

 within the geographical area serviced by the Corporation (i.e. Town of Prescott, Municipality of North Grenville, Augusta Township, Township of Edwardsburgh Cardinal).

 Additional legal considerations and qualifications may apply.

 - Experience serving on a policy/governance Board of Directors

-- Expertise and experience in small business, industry, agriculture, tourism, economic development, health care, finance, human resources, or communications
+- Expertise and experience in small business, industry, agriculture, tourism, economic development, health care, business lending, finance, human resources, or communications

-- Knowledge of the needs of small business and the local economic environment
+- Knowledge of the needs of business and the local economic environment

 - Working knowledge of popular computer software programs, email and internet